oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 With one-way TLS, python-oracledb applications can connect to Oracle ADB without using a wallet.
 Both Thin and Thick modes of the python-oracledb driver support one-way TLS.
-Applications that use the python-oracledb Thick mode, can connect to the Oracle ADB through one-way TLS only when using Oracle Client library versions 19.14 (or later) or 21.5 (or later).
+Applications that use python-oracledb Thick mode can connect to the Oracle ADB through one-way TLS only when using Oracle Client library versions 19.14 (or later) or 21.5 (or later).

 To enable one-way TLS for an ADB instance, complete the following steps in an Oracle Cloud console in the **Autonomous Database Information** section of the